General FAQs

 How do I become an instructor?

-To teach in the Continuing Education/Enrichment program, contact Enrichment Coordinator, Rissa Webb 203-773-9211 ext.
+To teach in the Continuing Education/Enrichment program, contact Enrichment Coordinator Rissa Webb at 203.773.9211 ext.
 1146.
 Then send a resume and cover letter describing the course you would like to teach.
 No certification is required.

-To teach in the Basic Education/English for Speakers of Other Languages/Diploma programs, send a resume and cover letter noting experience and certification.
+To teach in Adult Basic Education, English as a Second Language, or the Credit Diploma Program, send a resume and cover letter noting experience and certification.

 Send to Nadine Gannon, Director, 2040 Dixwell Avenue, Hamden, CT 06514, FAX 203.407.2056